 - Moving from front to back, draw the blade along the coat in smooth, firm, light strokes;

 - Perform step #2 twice a week and bathe your dog every 8 weeks.

 Suitable for: Long hair and heavy undercoat, short hair that constantly sheds.

-Costing roughly $200, it’s not a cheap piece of kit but it will easily pay for itself in a few months if you’ve been using a professional groomer for deshedding a dog.
-This deshedding vacuum produces unbelievable results, too!
+Costing anywhere from $70 and up to $400, it’s not a cheap piece of kit, but it will easily pay for itself in a few months if you’ve been using a professional groomer for de-shedding a dog.

 - Shampoo your dog.
 Use plenty of soap and clean all the way down to the skin.
 Wash well, and rinse thoroughly.